browndeer/coprthr/doc/application_notes/programming_parallella_using_stdcl/app_note_programming_parallella_using_stdcl.md

 used to create a kernel for parallel execution on the Epiphany device.

-The approach discussed in Section 3 in which the parallelism is matched the phyical cores of the RISC array will be employed here from the start.
+The approach discussed in Section 3 in which the parallelism is matched to the phyical cores of the RISC array will be employed here from the start.
 The idea is quite simple.
 The work of adding the elements of the data vector will be distributed as evenly as possible over the 16 phyisical cores to calculate partial sums.
 Subsequently the 16 partial sums will be